omondiEric/whereYouArt/digital-mockup/digital-mockup.md

 After, our app transitions to a screen that detects the location of the user in the museum.
 ![load location](1loading location.png)

-Once our app detects the user's locatin, it asks the user to confirm if they are currently in the gallery detected.
+Once our app detects the user's location, it asks the user to confirm if they are currently in the gallery detected.
 If our app detected the wrong location, the user can refresh and our app would try again to detect the user's location.
 ![confirm location](2confirm location.png)

 ## Task 1: View past gallery